 So, you’ve got your wonderful new shower head, but why stop there?
 It’s no secret that mirrors are a quick and easy way to breathe life into tired spaces and we all need a mirror in our bathroom.
-Opt for a mirror that complements the aesthetic of your new and improved bathroom, such as a nautical one or an LED one!
+Opt for a mirror that complements the aesthetic of your new and improved bathroom, such as a rattan one or gold one!

 This one is obviously dependent on your lease, but simple, rectangular floating shelves are a budget-friendly and stylish way to spruce up any space.
 Match them to the colour of your wallpaper and they’ll look custom installed!

 Cover up ugly flooring